 If you notice your weight starting to creep up once you hit 30, your lifestyle could be having more effect than you think.
-We all know the obvious triggers such as eating too much and not exercising but there are some sneakier factors that can make it difficult to lose weight.
+We all know the obvious triggers such as eating too much and not exercising but there are some sneakier factors that can make it difficult.

 Here are some of the most common ones to avoid so that you can lose weight, keep your tummy trim and within a healthy weight range.
 Weight Loss after 30 can be tough!
 Check out these 6 reasons why you can’t lose weight after 30, and what to do about it!